By Sharon Aron Baron

 - Pompano Beach

-Susan Poling, City Clerk for Cooper City, says that besides using cable, they use live streaming using their own equipment via Granicus, which is a company that specializes in streaming government meetings.
+Susan Poling, City Clerk for Cooper City, says that besides using cable, they use live streaming using their own equipment via Granicus, a company specializing in streaming government meetings.

-Pompano Beach Communications Director Sandra King says it was citizens that made the request to City Commissioners that got it done.
-The City of Pompano Beach video tapes all City Commission Meetings.
+Pompano Beach Communications Director Sandra King says citizens requested City Commissioners that got it done.
+The City of Pompano Beach videotapes all City Commission Meetings.
 They also broadcast the Commission Meetings live and rebroadcast them nine times during the week on Ch.
 78. They also web stream the Commission Meetings live.

-Sunrise City manager Bruce Moeller, said at first they used Comcast, but then resorted to streaming.
-Residents can go to the site any time and watch the streamed video.
-It coincides with the agenda, so that you don’t have to watch the whole video.
+Sunrise City manager Bruce Moeller said at first they used Comcast but then resorted to streaming.
+Residents can go to the site any time and watch the streaming video.
+It coincides with the agenda so that you don’t have to watch the whole video.
 You can find the part on the agenda you’d like to see and click on that area.

-Now I know that broadcasting and cable all sounds expensive, so maybe Tamarac should take this in baby steps.
-According to the recent Tamarac citizens survey of 629 residents, 86% of them have internet access in their homes.
+Now I know that broadcasting and cable sound expensive, so maybe Tamarac should take this in baby steps.
+According to the recent Tamarac citizens survey of 629 residents, 86% have internet access in their homes.
 So before jumping headfirst into broadcasting, the City of Tamarac should first look into streaming their meetings over the internet for a relatively inexpensive cost.